dsoto/WP19/outline.md

 # Results

 The data cover 86% to 93% of the observation period on the three microgrids.
-Table @tbl:data_coverage shows that there are direct observations over 9% to 23% of the observation periods where the grid is operating.
+@tbl:data_coverage shows that there are direct observations over 9% to 23% of the observation periods where the grid is operating.
 The indirect observations are from periods where the meter was operating but not taking one-minute samples while the grid wasn't operating and zero electricity delivery was assumed during these periods.

 Table: Data Coverage {#tbl:data_coverage}

 {% include './tables/data_coverage.md' %}

-The daily electricity energy consumption on the days the grid is operating is between 0.4 and 0.9 kWh per day per household (Table @tbl:daily_operating_energy.
+The daily electricity energy consumption on the days the grid is operating is between 0.4 and 0.9 kWh per day per household (@tbl:daily_operating_energy).
 We define operation as any day where any energy was delivered to households.
 The cumulative distribution function (CDF) in @fig:daily_energy_CDF shows that the electricity on most days is clustered around a central value but that there is a tail of lower values.